Greece's center-right in landslide election victory, but will need new vote to form government

 ATHENS, Greece (AP) — It was the most tantalizing of victories.
-Despite inflicting the most crushing defeat in half a century on the opposition, Greece's center-right Prime Minister Kyriakos Mitsotakis is expected Monday to seek a second national election within weeks, as he lacks the majority in Parliament to govern alone.
+Despite inflicting the heaviest defeat in half a century on the opposition, Greece's center-right Prime Minister Kyriakos Mitsotakis is expected Monday to seek a second national election within weeks to secure the majority in Parliament he needs to govern alone.

-The margin far outstripped pollsters' forecasts and was the biggest since 1974, when Greece's first democratic elections were held after the fall of the seven-year military dictatorship.
+ND's margin of victory far outstripped pollsters' forecasts and was the biggest since 1974, when Greece's first democratic elections were held after the fall of the seven-year military dictatorship.

+Athenian Fotis Hatzos said that while he had expected ND's win, its hammering of the main opposition party took him by surprise.

+“What is there to say, (Mitsotakis) destroyed them," he told The Associated Press.

+Markets welcomed what seems to signal the end of the political uncertainty that troubled Greece following the 2009 financial crisis, with the Athens stock exchange general index surging more than 7% at opening Monday and Greek bonds also rallying.

 But the one-off proportional representation system in effect Sunday means ND only gains 146 of Parliament's 300 seats, five short of a governing majority.
-The new elections, expected in late June or early July, will revert to the previous system that grants the first party a bonus of up to 50 seats.
-That would ensure Mitsotakis a comfortable majority for a second term in power.
+The new elections, expected June 25 or July 2, will revert to the previous system that grants the first party a bonus of up to 50 seats.
+That would ensure Mitsotakis a comfortable majority for a second term in power if Sunday's result holds.

 Later Monday, Greek President Katerina Sakellaropoulou is due to hand Mitsotakis the mandate to try to form a coalition government — which he is expected to return.

-Hours after voting ended Sunday, the 55-year-old prime minister said he would "follow all constitutional procedures" but strongly implied he would not engage in coalition talks.
+Hours after voting ended Sunday, the 55-year-old prime minister said he would "follow all constitutional procedures" but effectively ruled out coalition talks.

+“Together we will take part in the next contest, which starts (Monday), so that in the next elections what voters have already decided – New Democracy governing with a Parliamentary majority – can be mathematically confirmed in the ballot box,” he told cheering supporters outside the party headquarters.

 “Without a doubt, the political earthquake that occurred today calls on us all to speed up the process for a definitive government solution so our country can have an experienced hand at its helm as soon as possible,” he said.